Curwen Press: Post 1939

 The Harold Curwen era of the Press ended just before the Second World War.
 Mental health difficulties led to his early retirement, although he remained in contact with the Press as shareholder and Board member until his death in 1949.
-Oliver Simon, who had joined the Press in 1920 went on to lead the Press on Harold Curwen’s retirement.
+Oliver Simon, who had joined the Press in 1920 went on to lead the Press on Harold Curwen's retirement.

-The Press was bombed several times during the second world war, and the building was rebuilt substantially after the war.
+The Press was bombed several times during the Second World War, and the building was rebuilt substantially after the war.
 The store of lithographic plates was destroyed in the Blitz.

-On Oliver Simon’s death in 1956 the chairmanship passed to Herbert (Bobby) Simon, Oliver’s younger brother, who had joined the Press in 1933.
+On Oliver Simon's death in 1956 the chairmanship passed to Herbert (Bobby) Simon, Oliver's younger brother, who had joined the Press in 1933.

 In 1958 Herbert established the Curwen Studio, under the technical management of Stanley Jones.
 The studio was set up as permanent professional studio to provide both artists and publishers with facilities that were pioneering and long overdue in Britain at that time.
 It supported an era of British avant-garde printmaking that lasted decades, and further cemented the Curwen name as synonymous with fine art and printing.
-Due to Simon’s encouragement and commissioning of a broad range of artists to produce lithographs, the Studio maintained the hand-drawn creativity which the Curwen Press had displayed between the wars.
+Due to Simon's encouragement and commissioning of a broad range of artists to produce lithographs, the Studio maintained the hand-drawn creativity which the Curwen Press had displayed between the wars.
 Artists included sculptors such as Elizabeth Frink, Barbara Hepworth and Henry Moore, alongside a new younger generation of who wanted to explore the medium which Harold Curwen had championed decades earlier.

-The general story of the Curwen Press is told in Herbert Simon’s book: Song and Words.
+The general story of the Curwen Press is told in Herbert Simon's book: Song and Words.
 In 1977, the Tate Gallery held an exhibition called Artists at Curwen: A Celebration of the Gift of Artists' Prints from the Curwen Studio.

-The sheet music division became independent in the 1930s and is now an imprint of Wise Music Group.

 The Curwen Press closed in 1984.
-The site was redeveloped and a nearby Primary School maintains the Curwen name.
+The site was redeveloped and a nearby primary school maintains the Curwen name.
 The Curwen Studio survives as an independent studio. and as the Curwen Print Study Centre.